jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 Make sure there is no transaction objectstore data left after testing this or any of the other quickstarts.
 If you are using the default file based transaction logging store:

-1. Open a command line and type the following:
+1. Open a command prompt and type the following:

         ls $JBOSS_HOME/standalone/data/tx-object-store/ShadowNoFileLockStore/defaultStore/StateManager/BasicAction/TwoPhaseCoordinator/AtomicAction/
 2. If this directory exists and contains any files, delete them before starting the server: